 The GFFF advisory committee takes pride in having a focused philanthropic strategy and a “hands-on” approach to grantmaking with their grantees.
 With a commitment to establishing long-term relationships with partner organizations, they have made a conscious decision not to accept unsolicited proposals.

 An invitation to apply will be extended after the prospect of a successful partnership has been established by the advisory committee.

-To initiate a preliminary conversation regarding a project, please contact Barb Szczepaniak, the Foundation's vice president for programs, at 630.598.5280 or via email.
+To initiate a preliminary conversation regarding a project, please contact Barb Szczepaniak, vice president for programs.